Skip to main content

 Yes.
 You can change your registered agent in Oregon anytime by filing the Change of Registered Agent/Office form with the Secretary of State.
 Changing your registered agent in Oregon is free.

-To officially create your Oregon LLC, you’ll need to complete a form called the Articles of Organization.
+To officially create your LLC, you’ll complete a form called Oregon Articles of Organization.
 If you don’t submit this form to the Oregon Secretary of State and pay the $100 filing fee, your business cannot become an LLC.
 All of the information on this form will become part of the public record.

 To complete the Articles, you’ll need to provide the following information:

-• Company name.
-Include an indicator like LLC.
+• Company name: Include an indicator like LLC or something similar.

-• Duration.
-Check a box to signify whether your LLC has a known end date or not.
+• Duration: Check a box to signify whether your LLC has a known end date or not.
+Tip: Most people leave this blank.

-• Principal office.
-The physical street address where primary business operations occur.
+• Principal office: This is the physical street address where primary business operations occur.

-• Registered agent.
-The person or company designated to accept service of process on behalf of your LLC.
+• Registered agent: This is the person or company designated to accept service of process on behalf of your LLC.

 It costs $100 to file the Articles of Organization and set up your LLC in Oregon.